 API ReferenceDiscord's API is based around two core layers, a HTTPS/REST API for general operations, and persistent secure websocket based connection for sending and subscribing to real-time events.
 The most common use case of the Discord API will be providing a service, or access to a platform through the OAuth2 API.

 Base URLThe base URL for all API requests is:

 Discord exposes different versions of our API.
 You can specify version by including it in the request path:

-API and Gateway versions below v6 are now discontinued, meaning they are now non-functioning.
-Trying to use versions below v6 will return 400 Bad Request.
+Some API and Gateway versions are now non-functioning, and are labeled as discontinued in the table below.
+Trying to use these versions will fail and return 400 Bad Request.
 They are listed in the table below for posterity only.

-Omitting the version number from the route will route requests to the current default version.
+Omitting the version number from the route will route requests to the current default version (marked below accordingly).
 You can find the change log for the newest API version here.

 AuthenticationAuthenticating with the Discord API can be done in one of two ways:

 For all authentication types, authentication is performed with the